"A rising star."

 In 2016, he was nominated as a Rising Star by Taxation magazine.

 Oliver has particular interest in private client taxation, both at the planning stage and in cases where a dispute or difference of opinion has arisen with HMRC.
+He is recognised as a leading practitioner in this area by the Chambers & Partners, Chambers HNW and the Legal 500.

 In recent months, Oliver’s work has included advice in respect of: